Tips and tricks to help you find cheap flights from Southend to Alicante

-A moorish metropolis on the Mediterranean
+Flight from Southend to Alicante: moorish metropolis on the Mediterranean

 For many visitors, Alicante is the gateway to the beaches and resorts of the Costa Blanca, but it is also a fascinating and historic city in its own right.
 Alicante's Moorish heritage is reflected in its distinctive architecture, while its warren of narrow streets is the ideal place for a tour of tapas bars after a day at the beach.
+Flights from Southend provide a good alternative to many of the other London airports especially for those resident in the east of London.

 Alluring all year round

 A temperate Mediterranean climate makes Alicante an attractive destination at any time of the year, although the mercury soars in the peak tourist season of July and August.
-Calendar highlights include the midsummer fiesta of St. John, lasting 3 days from 20th June, marked with bonfires, fireworks and the burning of elaborate papier-mache effigies.
+Calendar highlights include the midsummer fiesta of St. John, lasting 3 days from 20th June, which is marked with bonfires, fireworks and the burning of elaborate papier-mache effigies.
 In April, the Moros y Cristianos pageants from the 21st to the 24th feature spectacular reconstructions of medieval battles and plenty of family entertainment.

 Facts and tips for visitors